hoangduytran/blender-manual/manual/modeling/curves/structure.rst

 Bézier
 ------

-The main elements used in editing Bézier curves are the control points and handles.
+Bézier splines use control points and handles to define their shape.
-A segment (the actual curve) is found between two control points.
+A curve segment exists between two control points, with the handles controlling the curvature.
-The handles define the curvature of the segment.

-In the image below,
-the control points can be found in the middle of the pink line, while the handles comprise the extensions from the control point.
+In the illustration below, the control points are at the center of the pink lines, while the handles extend outward.
-The arrows visualize the normals of the curve, which indicate i.e. the direction and the tilt.
+The arrows represent the curve normals, indicating direction and tilt.

 .. figure:: /images/modeling_curves_structure_control-points-handles.png
    :align: center